LeoXu1/LeoXu1/README.md

 ### Hi there 👋

 I'm Leo, a aspiring software engineer.
-I'm from Atlanta, GA metropolitan area.
+I'm from the Atlanta, GA metropolitan area.
 I enjoy using my programming skills in Javascript, React, Java, and Python to make games.
 I am interested in web development, but I am open to opportunities across the field.
 I am a fast learner and enjoy learning new technologies and frameworks through hands-on experimentation.

 [LinkedIn](https://www.linkedin.com/in/leoxu1/)